 The Fowler Scholars Program: An Investment in Positive Impact Through Ethical Leadership

 The Fowler Scholars Program will be structured to educate and prepare a select group of students for accelerated and lasting leadership roles in global business and society.
 Student development will be based upon proven best practices in curricular and extracurricular programming.
 Students will be selected holistically on a variety of characteristics – academic ability, demonstrated leadership, ethical conduct, collaborative nature, etc. This is a leadership program – not an honors program.
 We want to take the complete student who has the potential to positively impact business and society due to their ethical grounding and well-rounded nature and develop their skills under the direction of top faculty and professional mentors so that their impact will be maximized and potential realized early.
-The components of the programming are described in the following pages.

 About The Fowler Scholars Program